Guild of Fine Artists Set for Own Gallery Opening in Lagos - THISDAYLIVE

 Concerned about its members who are splattered across Nigeria, the President, Mr. Sam Ebohon highlighted one of the Gallery’s quests.
 “We want to host art exhibitions, workshops among other art related activities outside Lagos”.

-Priding it laudable, the president said it was the first time a group of artists took such a bold step to owning a gallery.

-And in its strides to take the artists to a more professional space in their career, the GFA called on art enthusiasts, and collectors to come experience a fusion of first hand creative pieces at the opening.
+GFA therefore called on art enthusiasts, and collectors to come experience a fusion of first hand creative pieces at the opening.

 “With this gallery, collectors and art aficionados can meet with the artists directly.
 They can get the works they have been dying for,” she enthused.

-The fine and abstract artists have painted works on large and small canvases.
-They include, strokes, pointillism, fabrics, metal works of acrylic among others.

-Interestingly, art is ageless.
-It empowers both the young and old.
-It appeases every eyes and lingers in the mind.
-Hence, their drive for professionalism.

-Ebohon continued: “The public needs to understand that we have a new GFA now.
-We are taking the practice of art to a new level.”
+“The public needs to understand that we have a new GFA now.
+We are taking the practice of art to a new level”, Ebohon added.

-Other members present at the briefing included: Osagie Aimufia; Norbert Okpu; Gerry Nnubia and Emenike Ogwo.